knpuniversity/javascript/knpu/ep2-es6/destructuring.md

 `id`, `itemLabel` and `reps`.

-Yep, this weird line is actually going to create three *new* variables - `id`, `itemLabel`, and `reps` - set to the value of the `id`, `itemLabel` and `reps` keys in `repLog`.
+Yep, this weird line is actually going to create three *new* variables - `id`, `itemLabel`, and `reps` - set to the values of the `id`, `itemLabel` and `reps` keys in `repLog`.

 Let's see it in action: refresh!
 Got it!
-This is called destructuring, and you can even do it with true arrays, which looks even stranger.
+This is called destructuring, and you can even do it with arrays, which looks even stranger.
 In that case, the variables are assigned by position, instead of by name.
-Oh, and side-note, PHP7 introduced destructuring - so this also exists in PHP!
+Oh, and side-note, PHP7 introduced destructuring - so this exists in PHP!

 ## Destructuring & Default Values

 What if we try to create a variable that does *not* match a key, like, I don't know, `totallyMadeUpKey`.
 Try to print that.
-What will happen now?
+What do you think will happen?

 It's not an error: it just prints as undefined.
-Destructuring is friendly: if something goes wrong, it doesn't kill your code: it just assigs undefined.
+So destructuring is friendly: if something goes wrong, it doesn't kill your code: it just assigns undefined.
 If you think this might be possible, you can give that variable a default, like `whatever`.
 Now, if the key doesn't exist, it'll get set to `whatever`.

 So, this is destructuring.
-It may or may not be useful for you, but you *will* see it in code: don't let it surprise you!
+It may or may not be useful to you, but you *will* see it!
+Don't let it surprise you!